The Outback Pride Project is promoting the Australian native

 experience.
 A partnership between Reedy Creek Nursery and Regional

-In order to guarantee an outcome for the participating
+In order to create an outcome for the participating indigenous

-indigenous communities, a co-op like value adding arm was
+communities, a co-op like value adding arm was developed.
+Combining

-developed.
-Combining the knowledge of traditional uses of the
+the knowledge of traditional uses of the bushfoods with western

 The group of aboriginal communities that form the Outback